 His patient-oriented research work is rigorous, innovative and practice-changing.
 Dr. Turgeon’s research is informed by his experience caring for neurocritically ill and trauma patients.
 His previous research showed that mortality and long-term outcomes following traumatic brain injury vary greatly across treatment centres, as do decisions to withdraw life support.

-Doctor Turgeon is an associate professor and the Director of Research in the Division of Critical Care Medicine and the Department of Anesthesiology and Critical Care, at Université Laval.
+Doctor Turgeon is a Professor and the Director of Research in the Division of Critical Care Medicine and the Department of Anesthesiology and Critical Care, at Université Laval.
 He is also the Deputy Director of the Population Health and Optimal Health Practice Research Unit at the CHU de Québec – Université Laval Research Centre.
 He is the Co-founder and Co-Chair of the Canadian Traumatic Brain Injury Research Consortium (CTRC) and the Director of Cochrane Canada Francophone.